sankaire/sankaire/README.md

 🌱 I’m currently learning React and student at Zetech University

-👯 I’m looking to collaborate with other coders
+👯 I’m looking foward to collaborate with other coders

 🥅 2021 Goals: Become proficient in React